 § Be a First Class Scout before the start of the course (for Boy Scout applicants only).

 § Be at least 13 years old by the start of the course.

-§ Currently hold a leadership position in the Troop or Crew, or have the potential and desire to serve as Senior Patrol Leader or Assistant Senior Patrol Leader, or President or Vice President.
+§ Currently hold a leadership position in the Troop or Crew, or have the potential and desire to serve as Senior Patrol Leader or Assistant Senior Patrol Leader for a troop, or President or Vice President for a crew.

 § Be recommended by unit leader to attend the course.